bingmann/dot-awesome/README.md

 What is the wallpaper?
  - The config choses a random wallpaper from the config directory, you can add your own.
  - The two example wallpapers are photos I made.

+What about the system indicators on the top right?
+ - These are the indicators from the vicious library, that I got running.
+ - Mouse wheel on the volume changes the default mixer's sound volume.
+ - Click on the CPU frequency gives a list of cpupower configs I found useful.